wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 npm install --save-dev typescript
 ```

-The next step is to add a `tsconfig.json` file to your project.
+The next step is to add a `tsconfig.json` file.
 This file instructs TypeScript how to compile (transpile) your TypeScript code into plain JavaScript.

 Create a file named `tsconfig.json` in the root folder of your project, and add the following configuration.

 ```javascript
 {